Overview

 As the client progresses toward their goals, the life coach celebrates their achievements and milestones to boost motivation and reinforce positive behaviors.

-Closure and evaluation
+Coaching relationship closure and evaluation

 The coaching relationship may end once the client feels they have achieved success and/or gained the skills and confidence necessary to continue independently.
-During this time, the coach and client typically reflect on the process, the changes made, and the lessons learned.
+During this time, the coach and client typically reflect on the coaching process, the changes made, and the lessons learned.

 What to expect